pixelstuermer/img2excel/README.md

 [![forthebadge](http://forthebadge.com/images/badges/you-didnt-ask-for-this.svg)](http://forthebadge.com)

 # img2excel :rocket:
-Convert images into `.xlsx` files and create awesome Excel art.
+Convert images into `.xlsx` files and create awesome Excel art without the usage of macros.

 # Requirements
 For running the command line tool with the terminal, simply [Java](https://java.com/download/) is required.
 When using the core module as a dependency within another project, the installation of [Lombok](https://projectlombok.org) might be necessary.